Properly installing cupboard hinges ensures the right hang and fit for your cupboard doors and a great look for your new kitchen.

 You have options:

-- Pivot Hinges attach the to top and bottom and other door, but are otherwise concealed.
+Pivot Hinges attach to the top and bottom and other doors but are otherwise concealed.

 Due to their popularity, this article discusses the installation of the European hinge.
 Others will be slightly different.

 European hinges come with two basic parts: the base plate and the hinge arm.
 They are available with or without a self-closing feature, and with or without a damping system.